 2015 Davidson County Tax Revaluation

 In January 2015, Davidson County released a Notice of Real Estate Assessed Valuation to property owners.
-Please click on the following link to learn more: 2015 Tax Revaluation.
+Please click on the following link to locate property and or view your tax bill.

 Requests for Information regarding your Property Tax Bill

 For questions related to a property tax bill in Davidson County, please contact: